Art & CultureArt & Culture

 Where: Piazza della Pilotta, 3 | Parma

-Housed in the rooms of the monumental Palazzo della Pilotta, this museum is one of the oldest in Italy (1760).
-Originally, it was founded to house the findings from the excavation of the city of Veleia, but over the course of its history it gained different collections (Egyptian, Etruscan and Roman) and, above all, it has become an essential reference point for all the research work carried out in the area of the Duchy.
+Founded to house finds from excavations in the city of Veleia, over the course of history it has acquired various collections (Egyptian, Etruscan and Roman); but above all, it has become an essential reference point for all the studies carried out in the Duchy area.

 The City Museums of Palazzo Farnese